 All nations adhere to a ‘5% threshold rule’, where military spending growth (% change) in a given year is limited by previous year’s economic growth (measured as % increase in gross domestic product, or GDP), less 5 percentage points (5%).

 0% economic growth = 5% cut to annual military spend

 The 5% threshold rule in practise means that no country allows any increase in military spending to outstrip economic growth.
 Most economies grow less than 3% annually; this effectively translates as 2% annual reduction to their military spending.
 These savings are then divided equally to fund both domestic and international needs.
 The world military expenditure will gradually decrease, until an equilibrium is reached that emphasises economic/social rather than military advancement.

 The fast-growing economies (eg BRICS), according to this 5% threshold rule, might be able to increase their spending in some years if their economic growth merits it (albeit at a much lower rate than they might otherwise do without the threshold).
 In that case, there will be no ‘cuts’ per se to their military spending to be diverted, we propose that they are therefore required to ‘gift’ a contribution of an amount equal to 2.5% of their previous year’s military spending to fund international development programmes.

 EXPECTED SUM CAPTURED: tens of billions of dollars per year

-The 5% Formula would therefore drastically cut annual global military spending to the Clinton Level in a short but practical period of time and then maintain an effective check on military spending in perpetuity by considerably lagging its annual change behind economic growth.
+The 5% Formula would therefore drastically cut annual global military spending to $1 trillion dollars in a short but practical period of time and then maintain an effective check on military spending in perpetuity by considerably lagging its annual change behind economic growth.

 How would we track this?